duffelhq/duffel-components/README.md

 The ancillaries component allows your customers to add ancillaries to their order.
 It's simple to add to your website and can be customised to fit your brand.
 This component is avaiable through npm and our cdn.

 - [Find live demo on codesandbox.io&nbsp;&nbsp;↗](https://codesandbox.io/s/duffel-ancillaries-example-1nxuu7)

+### Payments component

+The payments component provides a [PCI-compliant](https://help.duffel.com/hc/en-gb/articles/4409049543058) way for you to collect card payments for online bookings from your customers.
+To learn more about how to work with Duffel payments please visit the [Collecting customer card payments guide](https://duffel.com/docs/guides/collecting-customer-card-payments).

 #### more coming soon...